 CALCULATING THE DAILY CALORIE INTAKE

-- start by choosing how much physical activity your dog typically gets.
+- Start by choosing how much physical activity your dog typically gets.
 To determine that, take a look at the table below.
-Please note that this field also covers the age, as an old dog's activity is generally low.
+Please note that this field also covers age, as an old dog's activity is generally low.

 Now that you know how many calories your dog needs, you have the option to calculate two additional things: